eworm-de/routeros-scripts/doc/email-backup.md

 Configuration
 -------------

-The configuration goes to `global-config-overlay`, These are the parameters:
+The configuration goes to `global-config-overlay`, these are the parameters:

 * `BackupSendBinary`: whether to send binary backup
 * `BackupSendExport`: whether to send configuration export
 * `BackupPassword`: password to encrypt the backup with
+* `BackupRandomDelay`: delay up to amount of seconds when run from scheduler
 * `EmailBackupTo`: e-mail address to send to
 * `EmailBackupCc`: e-mail address(es) to send in copy